Dr Jenny Murray, Clinical Director

 In addition to her NHS roles, Sue has worked as part of a Clinical Team at a therapeutic specialist school, focusing on children with social-emotional, mental health, or trauma-related challenges.
 Her role as a Registered Intermediary involves supporting children and young people in effectively communicating their experiences, enabling them to provide evidence in police investigations and court proceedings.

-Becky Pope
+Rebecca Pope

 Becky is a HCPC registered Occupational Therapist with experience working within the NHS and private sector.
-Becky has worked in adult/perinatal mental health services, CAMHS Autism Assessment Team and Occupational Therapy services, providing 1:1 OT interventions for neurodivergent children and young people.
+Becky has worked in adult/perinatal mental health services, CAMHS Autism Assessment Team and Occupational Therapy services, providing 1:1 OT interventions for neurodiverse children and young people.
 Becky also has personal experience of raising a Neurodivergent child.

-Becky completed a Bachelor’s in psychology before completing her Masters in Occupational Therapy, and courses in the fields of Mental Health, Trauma-informed care, Neurodiversity, Sensory Processing and Emotional Regulation.
+Becky completed a Bachelors in Psychology before completing her Masters in Occupational Therapy, and courses in the fields of Mental Health, Trauma-informed care, Neurodiversity, Sensory Processing and Emotional Regulation.

-Becky is trained to undertake ADOS assessments as part of the Autism Assessment process and is also able to support families with any OT needs their child may have which impact daily functioning, such as sensory processing and motor skill differences.
+Becky is trained to undertake ADOS assessments as part of the Autism Assessment process, and is also able to support families with any OT needs their child may have which impact daily functioning, such as sensory processing and motor skill differences.